murali954/pdf-entity-detection/README.md

 # PDF Entity Detection & Retrieval System

-This project was built as part of an internship assignment.
-The goal is to detect, recognize, store, and retrieve entities from digital PDFs such as **Headers, Footers, Tables, Figures, Charts, Equations, and Text**.
+The goal of this project  is to detect, recognize, store, and retrieve entities from digital PDFs such as **Headers, Footers, Tables, Figures, Charts, Equations, and Text**.

 ---